aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

   * In the CloudFormation console, choose the stack you have created in this lab.
   * Choose **Delete** to delete the stack you created in this lab.
-    In the pop-up window click on Delete stack.

 ---